 The Judge: You had the audacity to ask me who I am.
 The Egyptians called me 'Anubis'.
 The Greeks, 'Minos'.
 They thought naming me would help them comprehend me.
 I am the Judge.
 The Judge Of All The Earth.
 I have performed my function for a million generations.
 And I will NOT be made a mere PAWN of PROPHECY!

 Big Bad: The Dark Ones, lead by the Dark Lord.
-You kill the latter in both endings.
-In the bad ending, this only gives the Dark Ones an excuse to wage all out war.
+You kill the latter in all three endings.
+In the bad ending, this only gives the Dark Ones an excuse to wage all-out war.
 In the Good ending, killing the Dark Lord is entirely justified, because they were never planning to hold their end of the bargain in the first place, and attacked the surface world.
+In the Judgment ending, killing the Judge ends all evil and suffering; as the Dark Ones - including the Dark Lord - are beings of evil energy, they all die as a result.

 Blackout Basement: The Crystal Tombs are completely dark; you can create a small light around yourself, but doing so may disturb the Dead Men patrolling the area.